JainAbhi2411/DineQR/docs/prd.md

 ---

-#### 3.2.2 Browse Restaurants (Complete Functionality)
+#### 3.2.2 Browse Restaurants (Complete Functionality with Restaurant Type Display)

-**Overview**:
-Dedicated page displaying all restaurants previously scanned by the customer with search and filter functionality for easy access.\n
+**Overview**:\nDedicated page displaying all restaurants previously scanned by the customer with search and filter functionality for easy access. **Restaurant type (Veg/Non-Veg/Both) is prominently displayed on each restaurant card.**

 **Key Features**:

 **A. Restaurant List Layout**